 The above limitations exist in software version 4.3 and prior releases.
 In our future releases, we will be able to support the above scenarios without detaching and re-attaching the VPC to TGW.

 How can I migrate from Aviatrix Transit Network solution to AWS Transit Gateway deployment?¶

 If you have an existing Aviatrix Global Transit Network in production, you may refer to Migrating an Aviatrix Global Transit Network to Next Gen Transit for AWS.

 If I add an additional CIDR to my spoke VPC, do I need to do anything with my Aviatrix Transit Network?¶

 The Aviatrix Spoke Gateway needs to learn and advertise this additional CIDR to the Aviatrix Transit Gateway.
-Please go to “Aviatrix Console > Transit Network > Setup” and detach this Spoke Gateway from the Transit Gateway and then attach it back again.
+Please go to “Aviatrix Console > Transit Network > Setup” to detach this Spoke Gateway from the Transit Gateway and then attach it back again.